Spider-Man (2002 film): Filming

 In Los Angeles, filming locations included the Natural History Museum for the Columbia University laboratory where Peter is bitten, the Pacific Electricity Building for the Daily Bugle offices, and Greystone Mansion for the interiors of Norman's home.
 On April 4, Spider-Man costumes were stolen, and Sony put up a $25,000 reward for their return.
 They were recovered after 18 months; a former studio security guard and an accomplice were arrested.
+(Note: Attributed to multiple references:)

-Production moved to New York City for two weeks, taking in locations such as the Queensboro Bridge, the exteriors of Columbia University's Low Memorial Library and the New York Public Library, Sunnyside, Queens and a rooftop garden in the Rockefeller Center.
-The crew returned to Los Angeles where production continued, and filming wrapped in June 2001.
-The Flatiron Building was used for the Daily Bugle.
+In New York City, filming took place at the Queensboro Bridge, Columbia University's Low Memorial Library, the New York Public Library, the Sunnyside neighborhood of Queens, and a rooftop garden at the Rockefeller Center.
+(Note: Attributed to multiple references:) The Flatiron Building was used for the offices of the Daily Bugle.
+Production then returned to Los Angeles, and filming wrapped in June 2001.
+After the September 11 attacks, certain sequences were re-filmed, and a shot of the Twin Towers was removed from the film.
+(Note: Attributed to multiple references:)

 Visual effects

 John Dykstra was hired as the film's visual effects supervisor in May 2000.
-He convinced Raimi to use computer-generated imagery (CGI) for many of the stunts that were physically impossible.
-Raimi had used more traditional special effects in his previous films.
-Raimi worked hard to plan all the sequences of Spider-Man swinging from buildings, which he described as, "ballet in the sky."
+He convinced Raimi to use computer-generated imagery (CGI) for many of the physically impossible stunts.
+Raimi—who had used more traditional special effects in his previous films—worked hard to plan all the sequences of Spider-Man swinging from buildings, which he described as "ballet in the sky."
 The complexity of such sequences meant the budget rose from an initially planned $70 million to around $100 million.
-Shots were made more complicated because of the main characters' individual color schemes, so Spider-Man and the Green Goblin had to be shot separately for effects shots: Spider-Man was shot in front of a greenscreen, while the Goblin was shot against bluescreen.
+Spider-Man and the Green Goblin had to be shot separately for effects shots: Spider-Man was shot in front of a greenscreen, while the Goblin was shot against a bluescreen.
 Shooting them together would have resulted in one character being erased from a shot.
+(Note: Attributed to multiple references:)

-Dykstra said the biggest difficulty of creating Spider-Man was that as the character was masked, it immediately lost a lot of characterization.
+Dykstra said the greatest difficulty of creating Spider-Man was that, as the character was masked, it immediately lost a lot of characterization.
 Without the context of eyes or mouth, a lot of body language had to be put in so that there would be emotional content.
-Raimi wanted to convey the essence of Spider-Man as being, "the transition that occurs between him being a young man going through puberty and being a superhero."
+Raimi wanted to convey the essence of Spider-Man as being "the transition that occurs between him being a young man going through puberty and being a superhero."
 Dykstra said his crew of animators had never reached such a level of sophistication to give subtle hints of still making Spider-Man feel like a human being.
 When two studio executives were shown shots of the computer generated character, they believed it was actually Maguire performing stunts.
-In addition, Dykstra's crew had to composite areas of New York City and replaced every car in shots with digital models.
+In addition, Dykstra's crew had to composite areas of New York City and replace every car in shots with digital models.
 Raimi did not want it to feel entirely like animation, so none of the shots were 100% computer-generated.

-Music

-Danny Elfman composed the musical score for Spider-Man.
-Its soundtrack combines traditional orchestration, ethnic percussion, and electronic elements.
-Its distinct ethnic characteristics are credited to Elfman, who spent a year in Africa studying its unique percussion.